Heart Failure Program

 - Access to the latest research and clinical trials.

 Heart failure care navigators are specially trained nurses who help patients and their families understand their heart-failure diagnosis and follow the care provided by their doctor.
 In the hospital, care navigators advocate on behalf of patients to ensure that their care needs are fully met and they are able to return home as soon as possible.

 Your heart failure care navigator will help you to understand and plan your care.
 This includes coordinating referrals regarding insurance, transportation and other issues with case managers and social workers.
-She will help you to monitor your progress, and she will act as a liason between your and your doctors.
+She will help you to monitor your progress, and she will act as a liaison between your and your doctors.